Open-Finance-Lab/Financial-Regulations/docs/source/intro/workflow.rst

    - XBRL Filings
 3. **Identify Failure Patterns**: After we evaluate LLMs, we will identify failure patterns.
 4. **Expand Testing Datasets**: The above failure patterns instruct the expansion of testing sets: including questions for observed weaknesses.
-   We create testing questions from multimodal data collected from various data sources, such as legal texts, con- tracts, and financial statements.
+   We create testing questions from multimodal data collected from various data sources, such as legal texts, contracts, and financial statements.
 5. **Enhance Tasks**: The newly expanded question sets are integrated into the tasks.
 We will also integrate the new tasks and question sets into the Open FinLLM Leaderboard.